 Make it easy for customers to do business with you

 Customer experience is all about one word: simplicity.
 When a potential customer discovers your website as a visitor, you’ve only got a certain amount of time before they either navigate further into your domain, or they lose interest and hit the back button.
-The easier and more straightforward your website it in helping your customer achieve their goals, the better your overall customer experience is going to be.
+The easier and more straightforward your website it in helping your customers achieve their goals, the better your overall customer experience is going to be.
 Most importantly, this determines how many customers you retain, and therefore how many you can convert into lifetime customers.

 Creating and maintaining these valuable customer relationships online is what drives digital commerce, and as such it’s also what gives DNVBs their edge.
 It’s not only about drawing new customers to your website, but it’s also about making them your recurring customers.
-This recursion can be largely depend on whether or not the customer was satisfied with their experience interacting with your company and brand.
+This recursion can largely depend on whether or not the customer was satisfied with their experience interacting with your company and brand.

-How easy was it for your customer to find what they were looking for?
+How easy was it for your customers to find what they were looking for?
 Did they feel negative pressure to buy?
 Was the overall experience a positive one?
 These are the questions that can really determine whether or not your customers will continue doing business with you, so they’re critical elements to consider when implementing experience-driven content into your website.